-Anything about immigration in the UK, or matters related to different religious and racial groups in the UK (which always comes down to the same related issues) should all be kept in this one central thread: The Great Debate on Immigration, Race and Religion in the UK.
+Anything about immigration in the UK, or matters related to different religious and racial groups in the UK (which always comes down to the same related issues) or other controversial issues related to sexuality and/or gender should be placed in this forum:

 When creating threads or posting about something happening in the news, please post a link to that story, so that other members can read the background details on the story.
 Please use BBC links where possible or links from other free sites.
 Avoid linking to sites behind a paywall and which require a subscription to read.